Consultation, Exploring Options, Impact Assessment, and Unintended Consequences

 Much the same advice applies if you are negotiating in Brussels.
 Again, there is much excellent guidance, and either you or the Commission should prepare an impact assessment - also often known as a fiche d’impact.

-It is also important, whether you are imposing taxes, spending money, drafting domestic legislation or transposing European legislation, that you take care to avoid unintended and unwanted consequences, and (if regulations are necessary) to regulate in such a way as to encourage compliance and deter evasion.
+It is also important, whether you are imposing taxes, spending money, drafting domestic legislation or transposing European legislation, that you take care to avoid or mitigate unintended and unwanted consequences, and (if regulations are necessary) to regulate in such a way as to encourage compliance and deter evasion.
 Let’s look first at unwanted consequences.
 Compliance is discussed on this separate web page.

 H L Mencken once said that "There is always a well-known solution to every human problem - neat, plausible and wrong".
 The problem is that it is, by definition, very difficult to identify unintended consequences – and this is one of the main reasons why genuinely open-minded consultation is so important.
 It might help if I list the sort of unwanted consequence that can occur: